informaticienzero/informaticienzero.github.io/index.md

 ---
 layout: default
+title: Accueil
+permalink: /
 ---

 Welcome on my site !
+I hope you'll like it.